1993 New York City landmark bomb plot: Arrests

+Trials

+The government sought RICO charges including the 1993 planned assassinations and landmark bombings, as well as the 1990 assassination of Meir Kahane.
+Using this strategy, the government would not need to prove that Abdel-Rahman directly ordered his followers to blow up any targets, and would also get a second chance to prosecute Nosair, this time with federal charges to avoid double jeopardy.
+The prosecution maintained that the 1993 World Trade Center bombing was also part of the conspiracy, but neither Abdel-Rahman nor any co-defendants were formally accused of any role in that attack.

-William Kunstler agreed to represent three of the suspects, including Rahman and Nosair.
-However, Federal Judge Michael Mukasey later ruled that Rahman and the two other suspects would have to be represented separately and that Kunstler and Ronald L. Kuby would have to choose which defendants to represent.
-Rahman later offered to represent himself after the two lawyers could not agree on who would represent him.
+William Kunstler agreed to represent three of the suspects, including Abdel-Rahman and Nosair.
+However, Federal Judge Michael Mukasey later ruled that Abdel-Rahman and the two other suspects would have to be represented separately and that Kunstler and Ronald L. Kuby would have to choose which defendants to represent.
+Abdel-Rahman later offered to represent himself after the two lawyers could not agree on who would represent him.
 A bail hearing for one of the suspects, Clement Rodney Hampton-El, was held at the United States District Court for the Southern District of New York on July 8.
 The court found that Salem's tapes supported only some of the charges against Hampton-El.
 The federal government wanted to try the suspects in New York because of the severity of the charges.
 Complicating matters, some of the suspects were also being arraigned on drug charges.
-A week and a half later, the US government announced that evidence was found that Sudan had been giving help to Rahman and the other plotters.
-Sudanese diplomats had assisted the planned attack on the United Nations headquarters.
-Consequently, the US government placed Sudan on a watch list of terrorist countries.

 On August 25, 1993, Attorney General Janet Reno announced that she would prosecute the bombing case because of more evidence.
 That was a reversal from her position two months earlier, when she had said that there was insufficient evidence for prosecution.
-The same day, Rahman was formally indicted in connection with three crimes: the landmark bombing plot, the World Trade Center bombing, and the 1990 assassination of Meir Kahane.
+The same day, Abdel-Rahman was formally indicted in connection with three crimes: the landmark bombing plot, the World Trade Center bombing, and the 1990 assassination of Meir Kahane.
 The case against the defendants was prosecuted by lead prosecutor Andrew C. McCarthy.
-One of the defendants, Siddig Ibrahim Siddig Ali, allowed prosecutors to view his notes.
+One of the defendants, Siddig Ali, changed his plea to guilty, and began cooperating with the prosecution, including allowing prosecutors to view his notes.